 Spared the sickness but not the pandemic

-The majority of countries with no confirmed cases so far are the SIDS, including Kiribati, Marshall Islands, Micronesia, Nauru, Palau, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+Months into the pandemic, the majority of countries with no confirmed cases were the SIDS, including Kiribati, Marshall Islands, Micronesia, Nauru, Palau, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

-Many of the characteristics of SIDS that usually present development challenges, especially their remoteness and low population densities, may be the traits that have so far kept them safe from the virus.
+Many of the characteristics of SIDS that usually present development challenges, especially their remoteness and low population densities, were among the traits that kept them safe from the virus.

 But they are still not safe from the pandemic, because in a highly globalised and interconnected world, even countries with few or no incidences of COVID-19 are feeling the economic, social and political aftershocks.

 The International Monetary Fund projected a deep global recession with a 5% drop in world GDP.
 But for smaller economies, the predicted contraction is almost 8% - double that of larger or more resilient economies.

 Tens, maybe hundreds, of millions of jobs have already been lost.

 SIDS that depend on tourism – even those with no cases of COVID-19 – stand by with empty hotels and deserted beaches, waiting for visitors to return.

 According to the World Bank, countries that rely on family members to send money home each month were set to lose remittances of US$110 billion in 2020.
 This would mean 800 million people, most of them in Least Developed Countries, unable to meet their basic needs, just as food prices rise and international supply chains lie crippled by the pandemic.

 The pandemic is impacting the LDCs, LLDCs and SIDS disproportionately with devastating impacts on human health, economies, education and other sectors.

 Most of the vulnerable states lack sufficient domestic financial resources to cope, and when combined with high levels of debt and fragile health systems, the challenge is urgent.